ambianic/ambianic-docs/docs-md/users/quickstart.md

 Coral is a powerful USB stick that can speed up inference 5-10 times.
 However AI inference is only part of all the functions that execute in an Ambianic Edge pipeline.
 Video decoding and formatting also takes substantial amount of processing time.
-Overall we've seen Coral to improve performance 30-50% on a realistic Raspberry Pi 4 deploymeny with multiple simultaneous pipelines pulling images from multiple cameras and processing these images with multiple inference models.
+Overall we've seen Coral to improve performance 30-50% on a realistic Raspberry Pi 4 deployment with multiple simultaneous pipelines pulling images from multiple cameras and processing these images with multiple inference models.

 If you don't have a Coral device available, no need to worry for now.
 Raspberry Pi 4 is powerful enough